Debt to Equity Calculator

 To calculate the debt-to-equity ratio, simply divide the liabilities by equity:

 Company A: $850M /$375M = 2.27 = 227%

 Company B: $42.5M / $126M = 0.337 or 33.7%

-As you can see, company A has a high D/E ratio, what implies an aggressive and risky funding style.
-Company B is more financially stable, but cannot reach the same levels of ROE (return on equity) as company A in the case of success.
+As you can see, company A has a high D/E ratio, which implies an aggressive and risky funding style.
+Company B is more financially stable but cannot reach the same levels of ROE (return on equity) as company A in the case of success.
 To learn more about ROE, visit our return on equity calculator.

 How to calculate stockholders' equity?